 [slide 4]

-So what contributes to the pathology of AMD?
-Both environmental and genetic risk factors are contributors of AMD.
-In a 840 male twin pairs study (440 monozygotic twins - share complete genetic makeup, and 400 dizygotic twins - share half of their genes) that was conducted in the United States in 2005, it was determined that the heritability of AMD is 46% and 71% for early and late AMD respectively.
+Much of this research has focused on the factors contributing to AMD pathology which include several environmental and genetic risks.
+In a 2005 study investigating 840 male twin pairs from the US (440 monozygotic twins - share complete genetic makeup, and 400 dizygotic twins - share half of their genes), it was determined that the heritability of AMD is 46% and 71% for early and late AMD respectively.
 Since 46% - 71% of AMD variation may be explained by genetic factors, they have been extensively explored in the context of GWAS studies.
 Conversely, the heritability of AMD also highlights the relative importance of environmental risk factors such as smoking and diet in the early stages of the disease.
-This provides an avenue for the exploration of the disease in an epigenetic perspective as it has been suggested that tissue-specific DNA methylation may be the key in understanding the interplay between genetic and environmental risk factors in AMD.
+This provides an avenue for disease exploration in an epigenetic context as it has been suggested that tissue-specific DNA methylation differences may be the key in understanding the interplay between genetic and environmental risk factors in AMD.

 Ref: Seddon et al. (2005) The US Twin Study of Age-Related Macular Degeneration.